awwx/hack/readme.md

   previously fetched from the web, aside from manually deleting the cache directory

-* default to the common case that the source for hack "foo" is in "foo.arc"?
+* default the common case that the source for hack "foo" is in "foo.arc"?